apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Get segments awaiting compaction

-Returns the total size of segments awaiting compaction for the given datasource.
+Returns the total size of segments awaiting compaction for a given datasource.
 The specified datasource must have automatic compaction enabled.

 #### URL